 Hopefully, you have a cocktail shaker on hand for this basil vodka cocktail!
 You’ll be using this to muddle the basil and sugar in, and to shake the cocktail with ice once the vodka and lime juice are added.

 If you do not have a cocktail shaker, no worries.
 Muddle the basil in a large, sturdy glass, and then simply stir the basil drink well instead of shaking once you add the vodka, lime juice and ice.
+Or use a mason jar as a cocktail shaker!

 It’s ideal if your cocktail shaker set has a strainer, because it’s best to strain this cocktail after shaking (just to get out any large pieces of basil; small pieces are OK).
+If you don’t have a cocktail specific strainer, any fine mesh strainer that you have will work for this basil cocktail recipe.

+Muddling is simply gently smashing an herb or a fruit to release it’s flavor before making a cocktail with it.
 You can buy a bartending muddler (typically made of wood or a combination of metal and rubber or plastic) or simply use the handle of a wooden spoon to make these cocktails with basil.

-If you’re going to be making basil smash cocktails on a regular basis, I suggest investing in a jigger so that you can measure the liquid ingredients accurately.
+If you’re going to be making basil smash cocktails on a regular basis, we suggest investing in a jigger so that you can measure the liquid ingredients accurately.
+If you don’t have a jigger, you can use measuring spoons.
+Start by memorizing that 1 ounce = 2 tablespoons and you’re good to go.

 This basil vodka cocktail recipe doubles well in one cocktail shaker.
 Make it as written below, but simply double the amount of each ingredient.